Maycee Barber: Ultimate Fighting Championship

-Barber made her UFC debut on November 10, 2018 on UFC Fight Night: The Korean Zombie vs. Rodríguez against Hannah Cifers.
+Barber made her UFC debut on November 10, 2018 on UFC Fight Night 139 against Hannah Cifers.
 She won the fight via TKO in round two.

-Barber faced JJ Aldrich at UFC Fight Night: Thompson vs. Pettis on March 23, 2019.
+Barber faced JJ Aldrich at UFC Fight Night 148 on March 23, 2019.
 Barber won the fight via technical knockout in round two.

 Barber faced Gillian Robertson on October 18, 2019 at UFC on ESPN 6.
 She won the fight via technical knockout in round one.

 Barber faced Roxanne Modafferi on January 18, 2020 at UFC 246.
 In an upset, she lost the one-sided fight by unanimous decision.

 After a year of hiatus recovering from a knee injury, Barber faced Alexa Grasso on February 13, 2021 at UFC 258.
 She lost the fight via unanimous decision.

-Barber faced Miranda Maverick on July 24, 2021 at UFC on ESPN: Sandhagen vs. Dillashaw.
+Barber faced Miranda Maverick on July 24, 2021 at UFC on ESPN 27.
 She won the fight via controversial split decision.
 22 out of 22 media outlets scored the bout as a win for Maverick.

 Barber was expected to face Montana De La Rosa on December 11, 2021 at UFC 269.
 However, De La Rosa pulled out of the fight in early October citing injury and she was replaced by Erin Blanchfield.
 In turn, Barber withdrew in early November due to undisclosed reasons.

 Barber faced Montana De La Rosa on April 23, 2022 at UFC Fight Night 205.
 She won the fight via unanimous decision.

 Barber, replacing injured Casey O'Neill, faced Jessica Eye on July 2, 2022, at UFC 276.
 She won the bout via unanimous decision.
 The bout also marked the last of her prevailing contract, and she re-signed with the UFC later in the year.